Tuesday, September 19, 2017

 Justification By Faith Alone - 250 Bible Verses

 Dr. Lewis Sperry Chafer has pointed out in his Systematic Theology that "upwards of 150 passages of Scripture condition salvation upon believing only (cf. Jn.
 3:16; Acts 16:31)."1 It was probably about twenty years ago when I first read this statement, and I wanted to compile these Bible verses for myself.
-So I set about to study the Scriptures and compile a list of Bible verses in which the noun faith (Greek pistis) and the verb believe (pisteuo) are given as the sole condition for salvation.
+So I set about to study the Scriptures and compile a list of Bible verses in which the noun "faith" (Greek pistis) and the verb "believe" (pisteuo) are given as the sole condition for salvation.

-This study does not answer the question "What is the Gospel?"nor does it answer the question "What is faith?"3 This study simply lists each occurrence of the words "faith" and "believe" (at least that I could find) when they occur or are given as the one and only condition for salvation in the New Testament.
+This study does not answer the question "What is the Gospel?"2 Nor does it answer the question "What is faith?"3 This study simply lists each occurrence of the words "faith" and "believe" (at least that I could find) when they occur or are given as the one and only condition for salvation in the New Testament.
 I specifically checked for a salvation context and only included these words in my list if the context had to do with salvation (specifically justification).
 And in the context of salvation, "faith" or "believe" had to be the only condition for salvation.

 The list of Bible verses actually took a lot of time to compile.
 It was a long process because it's not simply a list from a concordance.
 Of course, I did use a concordance as a starting point, but as I said, I specifically checked the occurrence of each word for a salvation context.
 Additionally, the words "faith"/"believe" had to be listed as the only condition for salvation (as opposed to, for example, "believe and follow," "believe and forsake all," "believe and promise," "believe and confess," "believe and put Jesus on the throne of your life," "believe and make Jesus Lord of every area of your life," etc.).
 Furthermore, I also checked for other English words besides "faith" and "believe" to see if they used the same Greek words pistis and pisteuo, because these Greek words are not always translated as "faith" and "believe" in the New Testament.
 What's more, I also compared my list with other similar lists such as the ones by Lewis Sperry Chafer and J. B. Hixson.